ariga/atlas-provider-ef/README.md

 [![AtlasEF NuGet Package](https://img.shields.io/nuget/v/atlas-ef.svg)](https://www.nuget.org/packages/atlas-ef/)

-Load [Entity Framework](https://learn.microsoft.com/en-us/ef/) schemas into an [Atlas](https://atlasgo.io) project.
+Use [Atlas](https://atlasgo.io/) with [Entity Framework Core](https://learn.microsoft.com/en-us/ef/) to manage your database schema as code.
+By connecting your EF Core models to Atlas, you can define and edit your schema directly in C#.
+Atlas will then automatically plan and apply database schema migrations for you, eliminating the need to write migrations manually.

+Atlas brings automated CI/CD workflows to your database, along with built-in support for [testing](https://atlasgo.io/testing/schema), [linting](https://atlasgo.io/versioned/lint), schema [drift detection](https://atlasgo.io/monitoring/drift-detection), and [schema monitoring](https://atlasgo.io/monitoring).
+It also allows you to extend EF Core with advanced database objects such as triggers, row-level security, and custom functions that are not supported natively.

-## Use-cases
+### Use-cases

-1. **Declarative migrations** - use a Terraform-like `atlas schema apply --env ef` command to apply your EF schema to the database.
+1. [**Declarative migrations**](https://atlasgo.io/declarative/apply) - Use the Terraform-like `atlas schema apply --env ef` command to apply your EF Core schema to the database.
-2. **Automatic migration planning** - use `atlas migrate diff --env ef` to automatically plan a migration from the current database version to the EF schema.
+2. [**Automatic migration planning**](https://atlasgo.io/versioned/diff) - Use `atlas migrate diff --env ef` to automatically plan database schema changes and generate a migration from the current database version to the desired version defined by your EF Core schema.

 ## Installation